m-breno/dotfiles/README.md

 My Arch Linux dotfiles

-you can choose between bspwm and hyprland dotfiles by changing branches
+you can choose between window-managers/compositors by changing branches

 ## TODO